canton-foundation/cips/cip-XXXX-canton-naming/cip-XXXX-canton-naming.md

 - Host the DRO
 - Have their own registrar party added as an approved (whitelisted) registrar

-The registrar can then facilitate registration / renewal / sale for end users.
+The registrar can then facilitate registration / renewal for end users.
 Facilitating registrars can take X percent of the fee for registration — they're competing on the UX of their product itself.

 Other registrars (since they're required to run the DRO) also get a fee share on registrations.
 The flow: